• Advertise

 In this post, I’m going to show you how I created a home office accent wall that works as the perfect Zoom background, with no mess in sight.

-Thank you to Cutting Edge Stencils for gifting the product in this post.
-All opinions are my own.
 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!

 Why even make a home office accent wall?